pnp/teams-dev-samples/samples/tab-sso/README.md

 Please note that using SSO does *not* eliminate the user seeing authentication popups - these are still required in order to ensure the application has approval to access the user's information.
 To avoid these popups, read [here](https://docs.microsoft.com/en-gb/microsoftteams/platform/tabs/how-to/authentication/auth-aad-sso#tenant-admin-consent) on how to have an administrator pre-consent on behalf of all the users in the organisation.

-Below is a screenshot of the SSO tab in action
+Below is a screenshot of the SSO tab in action:

 ![picture of the app in action](assets/images/TabScreenshot.png)